tembo-io/website/landing/src/content/blog/2024-03-15-postgres-14-and-16/index.md

 | 15               | 204                            |
 | 16               | 148                            |

-Browse the free and open source [Trunk](https://pgt.dev) project to learn more about Postgres extensions.
+Browse the free and open source PostgreSQL extension project, [Trunk](https://pgt.dev), to learn more.

 If you want a programmatic means to find which extensions are supported on which Postgres versions, or other metadata about extensions, you can query the [Trunk API](https://registry.pgtrunk.io/swagger-ui/#/).